limx0/nautilus_talks/20220617/slides.md

 ## Features

-The major features of the platform are:
+The major benefits of the platform are:

+- **Highly performant event-driven Python** - native binary core components
+- **Parity between backtesting and live trading** - identical strategy code
+- **Reduced operational risk** - risk management functionality, logical correctness and type safety
+- **Highly extendable** - message bus, custom components and actors, custom data, custom adapters

 ---

 **Performance**
 - Event-driven backtest systems tend to have lower performance than vectorized methods
 - Nautilus is written in Cython, with a Rust core currently being introduced incrementally
-- The engine handles >100,000 events per second, allowing for backtesting tick data for even the most liquid products.
+- The engine handles >100,000 events per second, allowing for backtesting tick data for even the most liquid products
-- Backtests are setup to be trivially parallelizable.
+- Backtests are trivially parallelizable via configuration objects

 ---

 **Backtest/live parity**

-- Nautilus is structured such that a huge portion of the system is unaware if it is running in backtest or live.
+- Nautilus is structured such that a huge portion of the system is unaware if it is running in backtest or live
+- This is formalized in the actual code, with a common `NautilusKernel` object containing all the engines and core components
-- The same strategy code which is developed for research and backtesting can be used to run live trading, with zero changes required.
+- The same strategy code which is developed for research and backtesting can be used to run live trading, with zero changes required
-- *Framework + System implementations (repo organization, same core system) `COPIED FROM BELOW`*

 ---

 **Flexible**

-- multiple strategies/venues/instruments in a single instance.
+- Multiple strategies/venues/instruments in a single instance
-- Define custom external data types easily with full integration within the system.
+- Define custom external data types easily with full integration within the system
-- Pass messages between components via the message bus.
+- Pass messages between components via the message bus

 ---

 **Advanced**

-- Time in force for orders `IOC, FOK, GTD, AT_THE_OPEN, AT_THE_CLOSE`,
+- The platform favours quality over quantity when it comes to integrations, offering as much of the exchanges functionality as possible
-- advanced order types and conditional triggers.
+- Advanced order types and conditional triggers.
 Execution instructions post-only, reduce-only, and icebergs.
 Contingency order lists including `OCO, OTO`
+- Time in force for orders `IOC, FOK, GTD, AT_THE_OPEN, AT_THE_CLOSE`
 - System clock allows scheduling events in backtest and live scenarios

 ---

-**Extendable**;
+**Extendable**

-- Integrates with any REST, WebSocket or FIX API via modular adapters.
+- Integrates with any REST, WebSocket or FIX API via modular adapters
-- Capable of handling various asset classes including (but not limited to) FX, Equities, Futures, Options, CFDs, Crypto and Sports Betting - across multiple venues simultaneously.
+- Capable of handling various asset classes including (but not limited to) FX, Equities, Futures, Options, CFDs, Crypto and Sports Betting - across multiple venues simultaneously
-- Extend the core system via Actors and the message bus.
+- Extend the core system via Actors and the message bus
-- Custom data, portfolio statistics, etc.
+- Custom data, portfolio statistics, etc

 ---